-[Feature] Belarus potash workers call for tougher EU sanctions
+Belarus potash workers call for tougher EU sanctions

 Migrants

-Lithuania declared an emergency on Friday after Lukashenko pushed hundreds of African and Arabic refugees across its border in recent days in retaliation at the EU sanctions.
+Lithuania declared an emergency on Friday after Lukashenko pushed hundreds of African and Arabic refugees across the EU border there in recent days.

 "Lukashenko is flying in refugees from Iraq ...
-Cameroon, Mali," Natalia Koliada, a Belarusian émigré living in London, told EUobserver.
+Cameroon, Mali," Natalia Koliada, a Belarusian émigré living in London who works with refugee groups, told EUobserver.

-And he was organising the campaign together with Mikhail Gutseriev, a Russian oligarch recently put on an EU blacklist, she added.
+And he was organising the campaign together with Mikhail Gutseriev, a Russian oligarch recently put on an EU blacklist, she noted.

 "When they [refugees] are brought to Minsk they are accommodated in Gutseriev's hotel - the Hotel Renaissance.
-It's a hybrid war that Lukashenko has started against Europe," she said.
+It's a hybrid war that Lukashenko has started against Europe," Koliada said.

-Lukashenko also caught Lithuania's attention when he began moving around anti-aircraft missiles near its border on Thursday and Friday.
+Belarus also caught Lithuania's attention when it began moving around anti-aircraft missiles near its border on Thursday and Friday.

 "Lithuania is closely monitoring the situation," its defence minister, Arvydas Anušauskas, told this website on Saturday.

-"As far as we know ... the current movement of missiles is related to the preparation for the military exercise 'Zapad'," Anušauskas said, referring to Zapad 2021, a joint Belarusian-Russian military drill due in September, rather than to a novel provocation.
+"As far as we know ... the current movement of missiles is related to the preparation for the military exercise 'Zapad'," rather than to a new provocation Anušauskas said, referring to Zapad 2021, a joint Belarusian-Russian military drill due in September.

-But Koliada, who said the EU blacklist should have targeted at least 20 more Gutseriev-type oligarchs, echoed the Belaruskali workers in saying the EU pressure was too weak to make him change his ways.
+But, in any case, Koliada echoed the Belaruskali workers in saying the EU pressure was too weak to make a difference.

+The EU blacklist should have targeted at least 20 more Gutseriev-type oligarchs, she said.

 "The EU is still in 'wait and see' mode ... but what exactly has to happen in order to change the so-called gradual approach into synchronised and strong action by the EU?", she added.

-Meanwhile, the Belaruskali Strike Committee also called on the EU to give money directly to activists in Belarus instead of funnelling it via opposition structures in exile in Lithuania.
+Meanwhile, the Belaruskali Strike Committee also urged the EU to give money directly to activists in Belarus instead of funnelling it via opposition structures in exile in Lithuania.

 "Help civil society and workers in Belarus, not in Vilnius.
 Directly," it said in its statement.

-Some activists were struggling to buy ink cartridges for printers to make fliers calling for protests, EUobserver's contacts said.
+Some activists were struggling to buy ink cartridges for printers to make fliers for protests, EUobserver's contacts said.

-Others were struggling to pay for petrol to drive to railway crossings to vandalise signals, so that they could slow down trains of Belarusian potash going to Russia, where Russian firms can resell it to Europe.
+Others were struggling to pay for petrol to drive to railway crossings to vandalise signals, so that they could slow down trains of Belarusian potash going to Russia, from where Russian firms can resell it to Europe.

-"People are feeling burnt out," one activist leader told this website.
+"People are feeling burnt out," one activist leader, who asked to remain anonymous, told this website.

 "I'm angry.
-I'm like a dog on a chain - I know how to attack, but the chain won't let me," the contact said.
+I'm like a dog on a chain - I know how to attack, but the chain won't let me," he said.

-"The current opposition is divided and undermined.
+"The current [Belarusian] opposition is divided and undermined.
 It needs help and dedication from the side of the West ...
-This is the beginning of a long game.
-Not the end," Kostiantyn Yelisieiev, a Ukrainian former presidential aide and EU ambassador, also told EUobserver.
+This is the beginning of a long game, not the end," Kostiantyn Yelisieiev, a Ukrainian former presidential aide and EU ambassador, also told EUobserver.

-And the game is about more than just Lukashenko himself, Yelisieiev, who now runs New Solutions Centre, a think-tank in Kiev, added.
+And the "game" was about more than just Lukashenko, Yelisieiev, who now runs New Solutions Centre, a think-tank in Kyiv, added.

-"Russia's aim is to swallow Belarus as soon as it can and to transform it into a quasi-autonomous region of the Russian Federation ...
-Lukashenko's aim is to postpone this moment as far as he can," Yelisieiev said.
+"Russia's aim is to swallow Belarus as soon as it can and transform it into a quasi-autonomous region of the Russian Federation ...
+Lukashenko's aim is to postpone this moment," Yelisieiev said.

-Meanwhile, Russia's game is also to make sure pro-democratic forces in Belarus collapse to send an example to the region.

 Enlargement

-And if the EU really wanted to help people in Belarus and beyond, then it should move beyond sanctions and offer them a prospect of EU membership in order to inspire change, he added.
+And if the EU really wanted to help people in Belarus and further afield, then it should move beyond sanctions and offer prospects of EU membership to inspire change, he added.

-"Democratic forces in Belarus, Ukraine, Georgia, Moldova, and even Armenia are desperately waiting for brave and decisive signals from the EU on the European perspective," Yelisieiev said.
+"Democratic forces in Belarus, Ukraine, Georgia, Moldova, and even Armenia are desperately waiting for brave and decisive signals from the EU on their European perspective," Yelisieiev said.